VzBoT3D/docs/docs/vz330_mellow/kit_contents.md

 ## Missing parts

-These parts are currently still missing from Mellow's Kit BOM, but should eventually become part of it.
+The Vz330 Mellow Kit may have some missing parts or items.
+They are however part of the Mellow Kit BOM, and should eventually come with the kit as expected.

 * ?x M3 heat set inserts - short 3x5x4mm ([AliExpress](https://www.aliexpress.com/item/1005004375436005.html))
 * 6-9x Wago 221-415 wire connectors or equivalent UK 2.5 terminals ([Wago official distributeor](https://www.wago.com/us/wire-splicing-connectors/compact-splicing-connector/p/221-415))